 - Supervise and coordinate activities of cooks and other food preparation workers

-- Develop recipes and determine how to present the food
+- Develop recipes and determine how to present dishes

-- Plan menus and ensure uniform serving sizes and quality of meals
+- Plan menus and ensure the quality of meals

 - Inspect supplies, equipment, and work areas for cleanliness and functionality

 - Hire, train, and supervise cooks and other food preparation workers

 - Order and maintain an inventory of food and supplies